-In evacuation situations the gathering area is: Parking area
+In evacuation situations the gathering area is: In the Länsisatama Bunker parking area

-Back-up gathering area: The neighbouring properties
+Back-up gathering area: Notified where needed.

 1.4 Fire action guide, when safe exits are blocked

 Sometimes a fire in another location prevents safe exit from the building.
 In these cases it is smartest to stay in a smokeless space and keep all doors and other openings closed.